 Viljoen Earns Prestigious Cather Professorship

-The University of Nebraska–Lincoln has named Hendrik Viljoen the Willa Cather Professor of Chemical and Biomolecular Engineering.
+The University of Nebraska-Lincoln has named Hendrik Viljoen the Willa Cather Professor of Chemical & Biomolecular Engineering.

-Viljoen is the first College of Engineering faculty member to earn a Willa Cather or Charles Bessey professorship.
-The awards were established in the 2001-02 academic year to recognize faculty who have records of distinguished scholarship and creative activity.
+Viljoen is the first College of Engineering faculty member to earn a Willa Cather or Charles Bessey professorship, which were established in the 2001-02 academic year to recognize faculty who have records of distinguished scholarship and creative activity.